 Millbrook School | Millbrook, New York

-The school had developed a set of strategic priorities, like enabling increased enrollment and maintaining a pedestrian-friendly campus, which we used to organize many disparate improvements into an actionable plan.
-A series of four “critical path” projects that would address their needs were supplemented by six additional projects less connected to their institutional goals.
-Since then, the school has accomplished all the critical path projects, the most prominent of which is their new dining hall, as well as several of the ancillary projects.
+We developed a second comprehensive plan following that building campaign, this time focused on improving the boarding school’s residential and student life experience while supporting their institutional commitment to having a carbon-neutral campus by 2020.
+The school had developed a set of strategic priorities, like enabling increased enrollment and maintaining a pedestrian friendly campus.
+We used these guidelines to organize many disparate improvements into this second plan.
+A series of four “critical path” projects that would address the needs were supplemented by six additional projects less connected to their institutional goals.
+The school completed all the critical path projects, the most prominent of which is a new dining hall.

 The third comprehensive plan launched not long after the dining hall’s completion and was approved not long before the pandemic.
 It identified a need for expanded athletic facilities, matching the growth seen elsewhere on campus, as well as additional student and faculty housing and improved classrooms, especially for their signature language programs.